foundations

 Cast Iron Skillet (12-inch)

 The most versatile pan in existence.
-Sear steaks (Perfect Grilled Steak), fry chicken (Chicken and Waffles), bake cornbread (Honey Butter Cornbread), and char vegetables.
+Sear steaks, fry chicken, bake cornbread, and char vegetables.
 Cast iron holds heat like nothing else and develops a natural nonstick surface over time.
+It goes from stovetop to oven without a second thought.
+A well-seasoned cast iron skillet will outlast every other pan in your kitchen.

 Stainless Steel Skillet (12-inch, tri-ply)

-For pan sauces, searing fish, and any time you need fond (the browned bits that become the base of a sauce).
+For pan sauces, searing fish, and any time you need fond — the browned bits on the bottom of the pan that become the base of a sauce.
 Stainless steel doesn't react with acidic ingredients like tomatoes or wine, making it essential for Pan & Daughter Sauces.

 Dutch Oven (5.5-6 quart, enameled cast iron)

 The braising vessel.
-Essential for Sunday Pot Roast, Classic Beef Stew, French Onion Soup, Slow-Baked Beans, and bread baking.
+Essential for pot roasts, stews, soups, and bread baking.
 The heavy lid traps moisture, and the thick walls distribute heat evenly from stovetop to oven.
+Enameled cast iron doesn't need seasoning and won't react with acidic foods like tomatoes or wine.

 Large Stockpot (8-12 quart)

-For making Stocks, boiling pasta, blanching vegetables, Cajun Shrimp Boil, and any large-batch cooking.
+For making Stocks, boiling pasta, blanching vegetables, and any large-batch cooking.
 Doesn't need to be expensive — you're mostly boiling water.
+A tri-ply bottom helps for stock-making where you want even, gentle heat.

 Thermometers — Stop Guessing